rackerlabs/support-how-to/content/cloud-backup/update-the-rackspace-cloud-backup-agent.md

         apt-get install --reinstall --assume-yes driveclient

-### Update the agent for yum-based systems, including CentOS, Fedora, and Red Hat.
+### Update the agent for yum-based systems, including CentOS and Red Hat.

 You might want to review
 [Install or update the Cloud Backup agent on Linux](/how-to/rackspace-cloud-backup-install-the-agent-on-linux)